cuboulder-MSD/digColl_stanBrakhage/README.md

 Identifier for the item.
 Typically the file name.
 Example: narv_#01MichaelMcClure
 ### Title
 Title derived from original captions on the work by the creator.
 If the original title is not available titles are created by the cataloger.
+### Description
+Additional notes or description of the content of the item.
+May contain cataloger's notes as deemed relevant.
+### Subject
+Library of Congress Subject Headings (LCSH) relevant to the item.
+Common subject headings include: Filmmaking (Motion pictures); Artists; Motion pictures -- Production and direction -- United States; Experimental films
-###	TitleLink
+### Source
-URI for the title.
+Source from which the item was derived (if part of a greater whole).
 ### Creator
 Individual(s) or corporate entities that created the work.
-Common creators seen in the collection include:
+Common creators seen in the collection include: Brakhage, Stan
-### CreatorLink
-URI for the Creator.
-### Publisher
-Publisher of the work.
-### PublisherLink
-URI for the publisher.
 ### Contributor
 Contributor to the work.
-### ContributorLink
-URI for the contributor.
-### Description
-Additional notes or description of the content of the item.
-May contain cataloger's notes as deemed relevant.
-### DescriptionLink
+### Rights
-URI for the description.
+Rights statement for the item: This Item is protected by copyright and/or related rights.
+You are free to use this Item in any way that is permitted by the copyright and related rights legislation that applies to your use.
+For other uses you need to obtain permission from the rights-holder(s).

+Access Condition comes from [rightsstatment.org](http://rightsstatements.org/vocab/InC/1.0/.
 ### Date
 Date the item was created and issued.
+Dates range within the 1970s.
-### DateLink
+### Format Medium
-URI for the Date.
+Format of the item: audio/mp3
-### Type
+### Format Media Type
 Type terms assigned to the item.
-Type terms for this collection include:
+Type terms for this collection include: Sounds
-### TypeLink
-URI for the DCMI Type.
-### Format
-Format of the item, using the vocabulary of the Getty Art & Architectural Thesaurus [(AAT)]((http://vocab.getty.edu/aat).
-Format terms frequently seen in the collection include:
-### FormatLink
-URI for the AAT Format.
-### Coverage
-Geographic location(s) relevant to the item.
-Some coverage terms used in the collection include:
-### CoverageLink
-URI for the Geographic location(s)
-### Subject
-Library of Congress Subject Headings (LCSH) relevant to the item.
-### SubjectLink
-URI for the LCSH.
-### IdentifierLink
-Linking information for the Identifier.
-### Identifier ARK
-ARK Identifier. [controlled, stable link]
-### Identifier LUNA
-LUNA-specific URI.
-### Source
-Source from which the item was derived (if part of a greater whole).
-### SourceLink
-URI for the Source.
 ### Language
-Language of the item.
+Language of the item: English
-### LanguageLink
-URI for the Language, LOC link for the ISO 639-2 vocabulary.
-### Relation
-Related item, finding aid, material, or resource if the item is related to another item in the collection.
-### RelationLink
-URI or link to the Related item, finding aid, material, or resource.
-### Rights
-Rights statement for the item.

-Statement in this collection:
-### RightsLink
-URI for the Rights statement.